merenlab/anvio.org/workshops/2026-oldenburg/index.md

 ## List of Faculty

-The following individuals from the HIFMB are responsible for organizing and teaching the workshop.
+The following individuals from the HIFMB were responsible for organizing and teaching the workshop.

 | **Name** | **Role** |
 |:---|:---|